JamesH1978/KlipperStuff/WLEDProgress.md

 [gcode_macro _set_leds]
 gcode:
     {% if printer.extruder.target == 0 %}
-        # the extrude heater is off
     {% else %}
         # the extrude heater is on
         {% if printer.idle_timeout.state == "Printing" %}
-            # we are printing
-            # progress is in the display_status object
             {% set perc = printer.display_status.progress %}
-            # set this to how many leds you have for your bar
             {% set numleds = 47 %}
             {% set last = (perc|float * numleds|float)|int %}
             {% for n in range(numleds) %}